pycroscopy/pycroscopy/docs/data_format.rst

 Complicated?
 ~~~~~~~~~~~~~
-This data format may seem unnecessarily complicated for very simple / rigid data such as 2D images or 1D spectra.
+This data model may seem unnecessarily complicated for very simple / rigid data such as 2D images or 1D spectra.
 However, bear in mind that this paradigm was designed to represent any information regardless of dimensionality, origin, complexity, etc.
-Thus, encoding data in this format will allow seamless sharing, exchange, and interpretation of data.
+Thus, encoding data in this manner will allow seamless sharing, exchange, and interpretation of data.

 Compound Datasets:
 ^^^^^^^^^^^^^^^^^^